webconsulting/aisuite/README.md

 The objective of this project is the installation in a single command of a suite of tools to use IA.
-The project installs a flowise and a stable diffusion web UI to use.
+The project installs a flowise app and a stable diffusion web UI to use.
 All tools are local!
 So you can use them without an Internet connection.

 # Requirement

 - Docker with compose
 - Device with virtualisation enable
 - Admin access to device
+- 40Go disk space (By comment section stablediffusion in dockercompose.yml you'll need only 9Go but can't generate images )

 # Installation
 - Install Mkcert
-- launch ./launch
+- launch command ./launch start

 ## Install notes
 the first execution can be very long to download the different basic models